 - Preheat the oven to 350.
 Line a jelly roll pan (the shallow ones that are 10 by 15) with foil, spray the foil (make sure you get the sides) with cooking spray and lightly dust it with flour.

 - Beat the eggs on high until frothy, about five minutes.

 - Beat in the sugar, oil, and vanilla.

 - In a separate bowl, whisk together your dry ingredients, the flour, salt, baking powder and spices, until combined.
 Now add them to your wet ingredients by folding them in.
 Do not over mix.

-- Pour the batter into your jelly roll pan with the colors laying the short way.
+- Pour the batter into your jelly roll pan.
 Gently move it over the pan to spread it evenly.

 - Bake for about 9 minutes.